 🔹 In 2023, the Poison Control Center received over 7,000 calls related to drain cleaner exposure.

-Have you ever noticed that drains often clog again within weeks after using Drano?
-That’s because Drano dissolves only the surface of the clog but doesn’t address the root cause.
+Drano dissolves only the surface of the clog, leaving the root cause untouched.
 Grease, soap scum, and hair continue to build up over time, leading to another blockage.
+This makes Drano a temporary solution rather than a long-term fix.

-Instead of reaching for chemicals, try these safer, effective, and eco-friendly solutions to clear clogged drains.
+Instead of relying on harsh chemicals, try these safer, effective, and eco-friendly Drano alternatives to clear clogged drains.

 A plunger is one of the easiest and most effective tools for clearing minor clogs.
 It creates a vacuum effect that pushes the clog out rather than dissolving it with chemicals.